perfectly-preserved-pie/larentals/docker/valhalla/README.md

 The first boot can take a while because the container downloads/builds graph tiles, admins, and time zones.
 Transit builds also depend on the GTFS feeds present in `docker/valhalla/gtfs_feeds/`.

+The `api.metro.net` endpoints are useful for Metro realtime data, but Valhalla needs static GTFS bundles for transit graph builds, so the script above pulls the static ZIP feeds instead.

 ## Point the app at the local service